-1.INTRODUCTION
+1. INTRODUCTION

 Image classification defines phenomena in an image based on their spectral signatures, considered as a function wavelength.
 Mapping of land use land cover (LULC) dynamics has been identified as an integral part of a wide range of geospatial activities and applications [1].
-Rapid and uncontrolled population growth with associated economic and industrial development, especially in developing countries with intensified LULC have become underpinning reasons for the assessment of changes in LULC [2,3].
-Changes in LULC have a series of impacts on the environment in many ways such as increased flood, drought vulnerability, soil degradation, loss of ecosystem services, groundwater depletion, landslide hazards, soil erosion and others [4,5,6].
-In sequel, researchers over the years had deployed conventional and direct ways of mapping at various scales integrating spatial information with different levels of precision, which were laborious, time-consuming and expensive in mapping large areas [7].
+Rapid and uncontrolled population growth with associated economic and industrial development, especially in developing countries with intensified LULC have become underpinning reasons for evaluating changes in LULC [2,3].
+Changes in LULC have a series of impacts on the environment in many ways such as increased flood, drought vulnerability, soil degradation, loss ecosystem services.

+groundwater depletion, landslide hazards, soil erosion and others [4,5,6].
+Over the years, researchers had deployed conventional and direct ways of mapping at various scales integrating spatial information with different levels of precision, which were laborious, time-consuming and expensive in mapping large areas [7].

-Conversely, the satellite-based and aerial photograph-based mapping of LULC have been proven to be cost-effective, spatially extensive, multi-temporal, and time-saving [8].
-With the advancement in remote-sensing (RS) techniques and microwave sensors, satellites now provide data at various spatial and temporal scales [9,10].
-Satellite images also have the advantages of multitemporal availability as well as large spatial coverage for the LULC mapping [11,12].
-In recent application of machine-learning times, the algorithms on remotely-sensed imageries for LULC mapping has been attracting considerable attention Therefore, researchers have been deploying various classification algorithms in the fields of Remote Sensing and Geographic Information System (GIS).
+On the other hand, the satellite-based mapping of LULC has proven to be more cost-effective, spatially extensive, multi-temporal, and time-saving [8].
+With the advancement in remote-sensing (RS) techniques satellites now provide data at various spatial and temporal scales [9,10].
+Satellite images also have the advantages of multi-temporal availability as well as large spatial coverage for the

+LULC mapping [11,12].
+In recent times, machinelearning algorithms on remotely-sensed imageries for LULC mapping have been attracting considerable attention [13,14].
+Remote sensing techniques have advanced in recent decades, and numerous approaches for land use land cover (LULC) change research, such as support vector machines (SVMs), random forests (RFs), and convolutional neural networks, have been created, including machine learning (CNNs).
+In LULC classification applications, nonparametric machine learning methods such as SVM and RF are wellknown for their ideal classification accuracies [60-62].
+These algorithms have similar advantages and abilities in classifying multitemporal and multisensor data, such as high-dimensional datasets, and enhanced overall accuracy [63].
+In LULC classification applications, nonparametric machine learning methods such as SVM and RF are wellknown for their ideal classification accuracies [60-62].
+These algorithms have similar advantages and abilities in classifying multitemporal and multisensor data, such as high-dimensional datasets, and enhanced overall accuracy [63].
+Therefore, researchers have been deploying various classification algorithms in the fields of Remote Sensing and Geographic Information systems (GIS).
+They include parametric algorithms such as maximum likelihood [15], machine learning such as Random Forest RF) algorithms Artificial Neural Networks (ANNs) and Support Vector Machine (SVM) [16,17].
+Machine-learning algorithms have been grouped into two categories; supervised and unsupervised techniques [18].
+Therefore, researchers have been deploying various classification algorithms in the fields of Remote Sensing and Geographic Information systems (GIS).
 They include parametric algorithms such as maximum likelihood [15], machine learning algorithms such as Random Forest RF) Artificial Neural Networks (ANNs) and Support Vector Machine (SVM) [16,17].
 Machine-learning algorithms have been grouped into two categories; supervised and unsupervised techniques [18].
-Examples of the supervised classification techniques include Spectral Angle Mapper (SAM), Support Vector Machine (SVM), Random Forest (RF), Mahalanobis Distance (MD), Fuzzy Adaptive Resonance Theory-Supervised Predictive Mapping
+Examples supervised of the classification techniques include Spectral Angle Mapper (SAM), Support Vector Machine (SVM), Random Forest (RF), Mahalanobis Distance (MD), Fuzzy Adaptive Resonance Theory-Supervised Predictive Mapping (Fuzzy ARTMAP), Radial Basis Function (RBF), Naive Bayes (NB), Decision Tree (DT), K-Nearest Neighbour (K-NN), Gaussian Mixture Models (GMM), Multilayer Perception (MLP), Maximum likelihood classifier (MLC), and Fuzzy Logic [19,20].